tony0405519/my_NVFlare/README.md

 # Deploy example project `Real-World Federated Learning with CIFAR-10`
 Referenced: https://github.com/NVIDIA/NVFlare/blob/main/examples/advanced/cifar10/cifar10-real-world/README.md

+The example project from NVFlare suppose that there are 8 clients to run.
+But in our situation, there are only two hosts, one for server, and the other for client.
+Therefore, the following tutorial will show how to modify the number of client to 1 for running the example project.

 ## 1. Install requirements
 Install required packages for training, assuming current workpath is: `~/NVFlare/`
 ```